PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 1. Claim Initiation.
 A party may initiate an arbitration by paying to ASP the required non-refundable filing fee and by filing with ASP a Statement of Claim and serving a copy thereof upon each party against whom relief is sought (and by serving a copy thereof on each party's attorney, if known).
 ASP may refuse to accept claim initiation, or ASP may suspend, or may order the arbitrator(s) to suspend, the arbitration process until claimant pays the required filing fee.

-If the amount in controversy is less than $75,000.01, the filing fee is:
+If the amount in controversy does not exceed than $100,000 (and does not require resolution by three arbitrators), the filing fee is:

-$300 (the minimum fee) for a dispute that involves two parties (sides),
+$700 (the minimum fee) for a dispute that involves two parties (sides),

 plus